 Start with passive application discovery, usually implemented with network traffic monitoring.
 Allow for several weeks of discovery to find the relationships in place and coordinate with stakeholders who are knowledgeable about normal traffic patterns and intersystem communications.

-Design Zero Trust Architecture based on how data moves across the network and how users and apps access sensitive information.
+Design Zero Trust Architecture (ZTA) based on how data moves across the network and how users and apps access sensitive information.
 This will assist in determining how the network should be segmented and where protection and access controls should be positioned.

 Take the time to categorize systems and applications.
 More advanced Zero Trust tools integrate with asset identities, which may be part of an application architecture, aligned with a business unit or group, or representative of a specific system type.